 Please note: A CAL FIRE Exemption Notice (or permit) means that you are exempt from the Timber Harvest Plan preparation process of complying with the California Environmental Quality Act (CEQA).
-It does not necessarily mean you are exempt from the Timber Yield Tax.
-You must first complete the Timber Tax Harvest Report to determine if the taxable value of the timber harvested in the quarter, as determined from the Harvest Values Schedule, does not exceed \$3,000.
+It does not necessarily mean you are exempt from the timber yield tax.
+You must first complete CDTFA-401-APT, Timber Tax Harvest Report, to determine if the taxable value of the timber harvested in the quarter, as determined from the Harvest Values Schedule, does not exceed \$3,000.